Marge vs. the Monorail: Cultural references

-The episode borrows some elements from The Music Man, a musical stage production about a conman, with "The Monorail Song" strongly resembling the show's "Ya Got Trouble" and Lyle Lanley being based on the play's character Harold Hill.
+O'Brien has explained that the first part of the episode is a loose parody of The Music Man, his favourite musical, with Lyle Lanley based on Harold Hill and "The Monorail Song" inspired by the show's "Ya Got Trouble".
+The second half is a parody of the disaster films of Irwin Allen.

 The episode starts with a tribute song to The Flintstones as Homer heads home from work and crashes his car into a chestnut tree.
 The music that plays as Smithers moves the barrel of toxic waste is a spoof of the "Axel F" theme from Beverly Hills Cop.
-Later, Leonard Nimoy makes a guest appearance as himself.
-References are made to his role in Star Trek: The Original Series, and an allusion to his role as the host of In Search of....
-Kyle Darren, the caricature of Luke Perry, star of Beverly Hills, 90210, appears as well.
+When Mr. Burns is brought into the courtroom, he is restrained in the same way as Hannibal Lecter in the film The Silence of the Lambs.
+Leonard Nimoy makes a guest appearance as himself.
+References are made to his role in Star Trek: The Original Series, and to his role as the host of In Search of...

+Kyle Darren, the caricature of Luke Perry, star of Beverly Hills, 90210 is present for the opening of the monorail, as is Lurleen Lumpkin from "Colonel Homer", who says "I spent last night in a ditch."
 Mayor Quimby uses the phrase "May the Force be with you" from the Star Wars franchise, confusing it with Nimoy's work on Star Trek (and—at the same time—believing Nimoy to have been "one of The Little Rascals").
+Homer briefly serenades Marge in their bedroom with a line from the folk tune "The Riddle Song".
+Kent Brockman and Kyle Darren stand near a picture of the Hindenburg.
 Homer's Monorail conductor uniform is based on uniforms from Star Wars.
-When Mr. Burns is brought into the court room, he is restrained in the same way as Hannibal Lecter in the film The Silence of the Lambs.
-Homer briefly serenades Marge in their bedroom with a line from the folk tune "The Riddle Song".
-The logo on the monorail cars which is revealed as Homer attempts to stop the speeding train shows they were first used during the 1964 World's Fair, though that event's train actually used cars suspended from an overhead rail.
+The monorail's logo peels off after it runs amok, revealing the original logo for the 1964 World's Fair, though that event's train actually used cars suspended from an overhead rail.